alfovo/pretty/_posts/2020-05-22-protocol-suite-etiquette.md

 > **“The world was my oyster but I used the wrong fork.”
 -- Oscar Wilde**

-The frustration and limitations of Comet inspired developers Michael Carter and Ian Hickson to introduce a new standard for modern real-time, bi-directional communication on the web that they coined ‘WebSocket’[^6].
+Frustration eventually led developers Michael Carter and Ian Hickson to introduce a new standard for modern real-time, bi-directional communication on the web that they coined ‘WebSocket’[^6].
 In 2010 Google Chrome 4 was the first browser to fully support WebSockets and today all major browsers support WebSockets.

 WebSockets provide a persistent, low latency connection that can support transactions initiated by either the client or server[^7].
 To establish a WebSocket connection, the client uses standard HTTP protocol to request an "upgrade" from HTTP to a WebSocket connection.
 If the server supports WebSockets it will respond with an _HTTP/1.1 101 Switching Protocols_ response, which replaces the initial HTTP connection with a WebSocket connection that uses the same underlying TCP/IP connection.